eclipse-cbi/p2repo-sbom/docs/overview.md

-As described in the [Unit Properties](#unit-properties) section, the [publisher](https://cyclonedx.org/docs/1.6/json/#components_items_publisher) and [description](https://cyclonedx.org/docs/1.6/json/#components_items_description) of the component (which also encoded the human-readable name) are presented as details in the SBOM renderer.
+As described in the [Unit Properties](#unit-properties) section, the [publisher](https://cyclonedx.org/docs/1.6/json/#components_items_publisher) and [description](https://cyclonedx.org/docs/1.6/json/#components_items_description) of the component (which also encode the human-readable name) are presented as details in the SBOM renderer.

 ### Properties